Measure blood oxygen on Galaxy Watch

 Run the app

-After building the APK, you can run the application on a connected device to measure your blood oxygen level.
+After building the APK, you can run the application on a connected device to measure blood oxygen.

-- Right after the app is started, it will request user permission.
-Allow the app to receive data from the body sensors.
+1. Right after the app is started, it requests for user permission.
+Allow the app to receive data from the blood oxygen sensor.

-- Afterwards, it will show the application's main screen.
-To get the blood oxygen level value, tap on the Measure button.
+1. Afterwards, it shows the application's main screen.
+To get the blood oxygen, tap on the Start button.
 To stop the measurement, tap on the Stop button.

 You're done!